-Meet Paula, a 2016 alumnus of the Summer Work Travel program!
-While on a Job Fair in Ghana this past spring, one of our staff members got the chance to meet some of our program’s amazing alumni.
-Below you’ll find some of the lessons, reflections, stories, and benefits Paula gained through her time on the program!
+Meet Paula Dzifa Xatse, an alumna of Greenheart’s Summer Work Travel program.
+While on a Job Fair in Ghana before COVID, one of our staff members met some of our program’s amazing alumni.
+Paula shared some of the lessons, reflections, stories, and benefits she gained through her time on the program.

 I’m currently a postgraduate student of law, and although I do not have a permanent job yet, I’ve captured my Summer Work Travel experience as International Work experience on my résumé.
 During my Summer Work Travel program, I gained a lot of professional skills!
 The most substantial was the acquisition of great communication and customer service skills- something that has been very useful in everyday life.
 I’m also still gaining knowledge as I take on the position General Secretary of Youth Exchange Alumni Ghana.
 This is an opportunity I would have missed out on had it not been for my Summer Work Travel program!

 I’m a first-year postgraduate law student at the Ghana Institute of Management and Public Administration.
 The Summer Work Travel program has had a long-term impact on my life!
 Through it I have experienced how to live independently and all of the responsibilities that come with it, working in environments which are completely different from my indigenous one and their different requirements, such as strict punctuality.
 I also made a lot of great friends from all around the world on the program, and I still keep in touch with quite a few of them!
 I still have friends from Jamaica, the United States, Ukraine, Thailand, and Slovakia!
 One of the biggest lessons I learned from the program is to always be on time.